-This webinar was the second of the Shock-responsive Social Protection Series, which brings together the summaries of webinars organised by OPM on the topic.
+This blog post is part of the Shock-responsive Social Protection Series, which brings together the summaries of webinars organised by OPM on the topic.
 Please join the Social protection in crisis contexts online community if you are interested in following the most recent discussions on the topic.
 If you have any thoughts on this webinar summary, we would love to hear from you.
 Please add your comments below!